draeder/easypeers/README.md

 Connect peers together based on a shared topic and send direct or broadcast messages using a gossip protocol.

-- Self-healing
+- Self-healing (WIP - looking into how to improve reconnection timing)
 - Full or partial mesh
-- Total peer count of the swarm can unlimited or limited
+- Total peer count of the swarm can be unlimited or limited
 - Includes a partial mesh coverage ratio

 Works in both node and the browser!